nodejs/quic/doc/api/quic.md

 * Type: {BigInt}

-A `BigInt` representing the number of retranmissions caused by delayed acknowledgements.
+A `BigInt` representing the number of retransmissions caused by delayed acknowledgements.

 #### quicsession.address